ski-climb/rales_engine/README.md

-## Kyle and Nick's Rales Engine Project
+## Rales Engine Project

 ### Description

-Our [Rales Engine](http://backend.turing.io/module3/projects/rails_engine) project for Turing.
+Nick and Kyle's [Rales Engine](http://backend.turing.io/module3/projects/rails_engine) project for Turing.
 In this project we import business data and host an API with endpoints to return records, relationships between models, and business intelligence as JSON.
-Checkout the schema file `schema.png` in the public directory to see all the models and their relationshps.
+Checkout the schema file `schema.png` in the public directory to see the models and their relationshps.

 Tech stack: Ruby, Rails, PostgreSQL, RSpec